davesamer/qgis-serviceareas/README.md

 The file Einzugsgebiet.py is the main Programm, where the graph is build out of the given streetnetwork and the Service Area is created
-For parameters you can give impedance of the service area in meters, chosen algorithm and number of firestation of which you want to create service area
+For parameters you can give impedance of the service area in meters, algorithm and number of firestation/s of which you want to create service area

 A few test cases are given at the end of Einzugsgebiet.py